r00t254/Password-Locker/README.md

 Mary Auma

 # Decription
-This is a project that show how one can save and delete password .A user can also make new password  of any choice
+This is a python application that show how one can save and delete password .A user can also make new password  of any choice